 She is a Research Associate for a national study, The Project on the Future of the Academic Profession (Principal Authors: Drs.
 Jack Schuster and Marty Finkelstein) and a research team member examining work-life issues for women faculty (Principal Investigator, Dr. Margaret Weber).
 She is also revising a manuscript that summarizes findings from a quantitative research project on college student engagement in high-impact learning activities and the ways in which cultural and social capital resources prescribe for some elite trajectories in college life.

-In her applied work, she serves as an Associate Dean of Student Affairs at Pepperdine University (Seaver College), where she earned a Bachelor of Arts (Humanities) and a Master’s degree (Religious Studies).
+In her applied work, she serves as an Associate Dean of Student Affairs at Pepperdine University (Seaver College).
 There, she teaches part-time, co-chairs the University Diversity Council, and chairs the Access and Equity Sub-committee of the Seaver College Diversity Council.
 Her professional life is grounded in community work and a social justice agenda that promotes solidarity with local communities through education.
 She tutors children from low-income families at a local Title I elementary school on a weekly basis; is an active member of the Los Angeles Chapter of the Association of Black Women in Higher Education (ABWHE) and serves on the planning committee for the 2010 national conference; and co-leads the women’s ministry at her local church.
 Lastly, she routinely lectures on postsecondary education topics, and recently delivered the keynote address for the Fulfillment Fund’s Destination College 13 Conference, a community-based educational program for low-income high school students in the Los Angeles area.